Rendiere/spotify-manager/readme.md

 Using the Heroku dashboard, create a new app and follow the deploy instructions.
 You should be doing the following steps:

 1. Create a remote to the repo: `heroku git:remote -a <YOUR HEROKU APP NAME>`
+2. Set the config variables (in `.env`) on heroku using a custom script*: `python heroku_config.py`
-2. Push the code to Heroku: `git push heroku master`
+3. Push the code to Heroku: `git push heroku master`
-3. View the logs to see the app running: `heroku logs --tail`
+4. View the logs to see the app running: `heroku logs --tail`

+\* Note, you can set all the variables manually using the heroku dashboard.
+This is also a great way to change the destination playlist later on.

+## Try it out

+Go ahead and "love" a song on your Discover Weekly and see it pop up in your desired playlist.

+**TODOs**

+* Write unittests
+* Integrate tests into setup
+* Better deployment strategy - Lambda etc
+* Server to handle login first login
+*